giacomocaiazzo/Giacomo_Caiazzo_Homework2/README.md

 Run the simulations of the manipulator robot using the position controller with:

       $ ros2 launch iiwa_bringup iiwa.launch.py

-or move to the src/arm_description/launch directory and run the simulations:

-      $ cd src/ros2_iiwa/iiwa_bringup/launch
-      $ ros2 launch iiwa.launch.py

  If you want to use the torque controller, launch the simulations with: